last modified: 21 Feb 2020

 Papers are solicited in all areas, including, but not limited to, one or more of the following:

-The Special Session on KR & Robotics will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to Authors Guidelines for KR2020.
+The Special Session on KR & Robotics will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to the authors guidelines detailed in the submission page .

 The special session emphasizes KR & Robotics, and welcomes contributions that extend the state of the art at the intersection of KR & Robotics.
 Therefore, KR-only or Robotics-only submissions will not be accepted for evaluation in this special session.